 Online and virtual facilitation

-- Building strong understanding of quality instructional design.
+- Building strong understandings of quality instructional design.

 - Ensuring effective online and virtual (webinar) delivery techniques which ensure all participants (learners) experience effective PLD from various locations nationally or internationally.

 - Supporting and coordinating the development of national Professional development programmes such as emerging eLeaders, Modern Learning Practice and change leadership

 Recent conference presentations, keynotes, seminars, workshops